Elevated Brownies Recipe | Download for FREE!

 These restrictions force individuals to make an incredibly difficult choice between two constitutionally protected rights.
 However, states like Arkansas are working to do something about it.

-Also, any person found to be in violation of Arkansas laws related to marijuana will be disqualified from obtaining or carrying a concealed handgun license.
+Moreover, any person found to be in violation of Arkansas laws related to marijuana was be automatically disqualified from obtaining or carrying a concealed handgun license.

 Thankfully, all of these have changed, thanks to the new Arkansas gun law.

-In April of 2023, Arkansas legislators passed a landmark bill that would work to protect medical marijuana cardholders who also own guns.
+In April of 2023, Arkansas legislators passed HB1784 (now ACT 757) that would work to protect medical marijuana cardholders who also own guns.

 This bill allows MMJ patients to still obtain their concealed carry licenses, despite being cannabis consumers.